CAC Certified Coins

 175995980

-Choice $975 New February 19!
-One of the "Big 3" Barber Quarters.
+Choice $975 One of the "Big 3" Barber Quarters.
 The 1896-S, 1901-S, and 1913-S quarters stand as the key dates of the series.
 While heavily circulated, this coin is quite a bit nicer than the typical low grade 1896-S quarter and would fill a big hole in building a set.

 Barber 25C 1900 Barber 1900